Mixed verdict for 3 Memphis officers convicted in Tyre Nichols' fatal beating

 Jurors deliberated for about six hours before coming back with the mixed verdict for Tadarrius Bean, Demetrius Haley and Justin Smith.

-All of them were convicted of witness tampering related to the cover-up of the beating, but Bean and Smith were acquitted of civil rights charges.
+All were convicted of witness tampering related to the cover-up of the beating, but Bean and Smith were acquitted of civil rights charges.
 Haley was acquitted of violating Nichols’ civil rights causing death, but convicted of the lesser charge of violating his civil rights causing bodily injury.
+He was also convicted of a conspiracy to witness tamper charge that the others were acquitted of.

 The court remained silent as the verdicts were read.

-The judge ordered the officers to be taken into custody.
+The judge ordered all three officers to be taken into custody.
 He planned to hold a hearing Monday to hear from the defense lawyers about releasing them pending sentencing.
 The witness tampering charges carry possible sentences of up to 20 years in prison.
-The civil rights charge against Nichols carries up to 10 years in prison.
+The civil rights charge against Haley carries up to 10 years in prison.
 They had faced up to life in prison if convicted on the harshest charges.

+The verdict marked a partial setback for prosecutors who were unable to land a conviction for civil rights violations for two officers who played an active role in the encounter.
+Jurors repeatedly watched graphic clips from police video that showed the officers punch and kick Nichols and hit him with a police baton just steps from his home, as the 29-year-old called out for his mother.

+Bean and Smith were seen on video wrestling with Nichols and holding his arms, while also hitting him, but the jury was not convinced those actions amounted to civil rights violations.
+An FBI agent said Smith told him he punched Nichols, but defense lawyers argued Bean and Smith were merely slapping Nichols’ hands away as they tried to put handcuffs on him.

 Rodney Wells, Nichols’ stepfather, told The Associated Press outside the courtroom: “A win is a win.
 They’re all going to jail.”

-Five officers were charged in Nichols' death, but two pleaded guilty and testified against members of their old crime suppression unit, eliminating any defense strategy that would have relied on them sticking together.
-Jurors repeatedly watched graphic clips from police video that showed the officers punch and kick Nichols and hit him with a police baton just steps from his home, as the 29-year-old called out for his mother.
+Five officers were charged in Nichols' death, but two pleaded guilty and testified against members of their old crime suppression unit.

-Prosecutors argued that Nichols was beaten for running from a traffic stop, saying it was part of a common police practice referred to in officer slang a “street tax” or a run tax.”
-They said the officers lied — to a supervisor, to medical professionals attending to Nichols and in required written reports — about the extent of the force they used.
+Prosecutors argued that Nichols was beaten for running from a traffic stop, saying it was part of a common police practice referred to in officer slang as a "street tax" or "run tax. " They said the officers lied — to a supervisor, to medical professionals attending to Nichols and in required written reports — about the extent of the force they used.

+“This has been a long journey for our family," RowVaughn Wells, Nichols' mother, told reporters.
+"I’m actually in shock right now because I still can’t believe all the stuff that’s going on.
+But we’re happy that they all have been convicted and they have been arrested.”

+Lawyers for Bean, Smith and Haley did not respond to requests for comment sent by phone, text and email.

 Nichols, who was Black, ran from the traffic stop despite being hit with pepper spray and a Taser.
 The five officers, who were fired after the beating, also are Black.

 Some of the most emotional testimony at trial came from one of the officers, Desmond Mills, who took a plea deal in which prosecutors call for up to 15 years in prison.
-He testified in tears that he was sorry for the beating, that he left Nichols' young son fatherless and that he wishes he stopped the punches.
+He testified in tears that he was sorry, that he left Nichols' young son fatherless and that he wishes he stopped the punches.
 Later, he testified that he went along with a cover-up in hopes that Nichols would survive and the whole thing would "blow over."

 Nichols died Jan.
 10, 2023, three days after the beating.
 His son is now 7 years old.